Helvetica: Neue Haas Grotesk (2010)

 Christian Schwartz's digitisation is based on original settings of the metal type and uses the typeface's original name.
 It was released by Linotype (later Monotype Imaging), Commercial Type, and Font Bureau with an article on the history of Helvetica by Professor Indra Kupferschmid.

-Unlike earlier digitisations, Schwartz created two different optical sizes for body text and display sizes, which have different spacing metrics giving tighter spacing at display size and looser spacing to increase legibility in text.
+Unlike earlier digitisations, Schwartz created two different optical sizes (labelled Text and Display), which have different spacing metrics giving tighter spacing at display size and looser spacing to increase legibility in body text.
 The release includes a number of features not present on digitisations branded as Helvetica, stylistic alternates such as separate punctuation sets for upper- and lower-case text, "modernist" cedilla designs styled to match the comma and reduced-height numbers to blend into extended text.
-The Text optical size of Neue Haas Grotesk also provides stylistic alternates for a straight-legged upper case "R", while the Display optic size provides stylistic alternates for a straight-legged upper case "R" and a lower case "a" without tail.
+Both optical sizes provide stylistic alternates for a straight-legged upper case "R", while the Display variant additionally provides stylistic alternates for a lower case "a" without tail.
 It originated from an abandoned redesign plan for The Guardian newspaper.
-Writing for Typographica, Matthew Butterick described the release as better than any previous digital release of Helvetica “it’s never looked better”.
-Users include Bloomberg Businessweek, the Whitney Museum, and for the album Midnights, Taylor Swift.
+Writing for Typographica, Matthew Butterick described the release as better than any previous digital release of Helvetica "it's never looked better".
+Users include Bloomberg Businessweek, the Whitney Museum, and for the album Midnights by Taylor Swift.
 Schwartz's company Commercial Type have additionally developed a companion monospaced version, agate version for small sizes and stencil font.
 The release does not include condensed weights or support for Greek and Cyrillic.

-Availability

-Users of Windows 10 can download three weights of the Text optical size (Regular, Medium, and Bold), including italics, by enabling the "Pan-European Supplemental Fonts" optional feature.
-Users of Windows 11 can obtain Neue Haas Grotesk in the same way.
+Variable Font Version

+The Text optical size of Neue Haas Grotesk is available on Windows 11 via "Pan-European Supplemental Fonts" optional feature.
+This version is a variable font and provides weights ranging from Ultra Thin to Black.
+As of 2023, the variable font version of Neue Haas Grotesk is not yet otherwise available.

+Neue Haas Grotesk Text is also available on Windows 10 via "Pan-European Supplemental Fonts", but this release includes static fonts instead of variable fonts.

 Helvetica Now (2019)

 In April 2019, Monotype announced an update of Neue Helvetica called "Helvetica Now", designed by Jan Hendrik Weber and Charles Nix of Monotype Imaging.
 The family has one width in three optical sizes, Text, Micro and Display in 8, 6, and 10 weights respectively.
-The condensed version corresponding to these optical sizes and weights was published later.
+The condensed version corresponding to these optical sizes and weights was published later in 2021, along with Helvetica Now Variable.

+A key difference between the three optical sizes is the terminal design: Display retains the horizontal terminals in previous digital releases of Helvetica; Micro features diagonal terminals for many characters (e.g., lowercase "e" and "c"); while the design of Text is somewhere in between Display and Micro.

 Features include circled figures and redesigned arrow and @ glyphs.
-It also includes a number of alternate characters including curled lower-case L, spurless rounded G, a straight-legged R (found in Neue Haas Grotesk), single-story a (found in Helvetica Textbook) and lowercase u without a spur.
+It also includes a number of alternate characters including curled lower-case "L", spurless rounded "G", a straight-legged "R" (found in Neue Haas Grotesk), single-story "a" (found in Helvetica Textbook) and lowercase "u" without a spur.